 - Visible sells a limited number of Android phones, but you can also use your own compatible phone if you want.

 - Streaming video speeds are limited to 3Mbps and 480p resolution on Visible.
-Also, streaming audio is limited to 500Mbps, social networking scrolling is limited to 1Mbps, and video chatting with friends is limited to 2Mbps.
+Streaming audio is limited to 500Mbps, social networking scrolling is limited to 1Mbps, and video chatting with friends is limited to 2Mbps.

-These are the best prepaid plans you can get in the US.
+These are the best prepaid plans you can get in the US right now.
 We’ll update this list with new options once they launch.